mmikowski/hi_score/README.md

 Return to the [Quick Start](#quick-start)

 ### Macintosh Prerequisites
-We found Mac High Sierra worked after the following.
+Mac High Sierra worked with the following commands:

 ```bash
   brew install pandoc